 Single bond, Double bond and Triple bond

-The two atoms can combine together in different ways.
-One of the ways of forming bonds is sharing of electron so as to attain their nearest noble gas configuration.
+The two atoms can combine in different ways.
+One of the ways of forming bonds is sharing of electron to attain their nearest noble gas configuration.
 This way of bonding is known as covalent bonding and this is shown mainly by non-metals and H+.
 Metals need more than 4 electrons for sharing in order to attain stable configuration which is not possible due to high energy involvement.

 Formation process of covalent bond between two atoms is as follows:

 - The two atoms combine to become stable.

 - The atoms become stable by losing energy.